burakkose/just_table/README.md

 |   |   |   |   |   |
 |   |   |   |   |   |
 ```
-It looks easy, but sometimes you want to create basic table.
+It looks easy, but sometimes you want to create a basic table.
 Actually, I hate above way.
 Now, Just Table's way.

 ## Usage